sbmooc/olimc.co.uk/content/posts/mapping-park-run.md

 **The front end:**

 A vue front end.
-I used the excellent [vue-leaflet](https://github.com/vue-leaflet/Vue2Leaflet) library for the mapping functionality (thanks!)
+I used the excellent [vue-leaflet](https://github.com/vue-leaflet/Vue2Leaflet) library for the mapping functionality.

 **Continuious deployment & hosting:**